renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 Start only services that you need with the built-in `sem-service` command.
 Databases are no longer running by default so you can use desired versions and more resources are left for running your workloads.

-With `sem-service` you can start desired version of following databases and services: MySQL, Postgres, Redis, memcached, MongoDB, ElasticSearch and RabbitMQ.
+With `sem-service` you can start desired version of following databases and services: MySQL, PostgreSQL, Redis, memcached, MongoDB, ElasticSearch and RabbitMQ.

 Example of commands that you can add to your job, or to Setup commands that will be executed before every job: